 - With the mixer's motor running at medium-low speed, add the wet ingredients and the flour mixture to the egg and sugar mixture.
 Do this by alternating between the two.
 Starting with the flour and ending with the wet ingredients.

 - Pour the vanilla cake batter into the prepared tin and bake in a preheated oven for 40 minutes or until a cake tester inserted into the center of the cake comes out clean.
-Allow the cake to cool in its tin for 30 minutes before turning it onto a wire rack to cool completely.
+Allow the cake to cool in its tin for 30 minutes, then turn it out onto a wire rack to cool completely.

 Vanilla Frosting

-- Place the cooled cake onto a large plate and spread the frosting over the top of the cake using an offset spatula.
+- Place the cooled cake onto a large plate and spread the frosting over the top using an offset spatula.
 Top with lots of sprinkles, slice, and enjoy!